lucas-tulio/space-tabs-extension/README.md

 # space-tabs-extension
-Chrome Extension that shows images from Astrobin.com in the New Tab
+Chrome Extension that shows astronomy images in the New Tab